 All documents pertaining to the same case must be kept in one location unless they are specifically designated for separate storage (ex: when a defendant is indicted on one or more warrants, an indictment file should be created; and the warrant(s) and all documents previously filed with it pulled from the pending warrant file.
 These documents should be filed with the indictment in the pending indictment file system).
 This greatly reduces the risk of loss of important documents and having incomplete files for judicial review.
 Any case jacket pulled at any time should have all documents pertaining to that case in the jacket.
 This procedure is especially critical in the case flow from pending warrant to pending indictment.

-Some case papers, documents and exhibits should be filed separately when their size or volume makes it impractical or impossible to file them with the case jacket.
+Some case papers, documents and exhibits should be filed separately when their size, volume, or digitized images makes it impractical or impossible to file them with the case jacket.
 The following items may be stored separately from the case jacket, if the volume becomes problematic:

 These types of case records are used less frequently and are often quite bulky.
 Whenever material is filed separately from the case to which it pertains, a record should be placed in the case jacket noting the following: